-- b.
-When transmitting the maps described in (1) and (2), above, to the Clerk of the Board, the Director of Public Works shall send the original tracing of the map, along with the blue line cloth print of the map, and the accompanying data and reports specified in Section 7015. - 4.
-Review and Approval of Final Maps and Certain Parcel Maps by Board of Supervisors - a.
-The Board of Supervisors shall review all final maps and certain parcel maps as specified in 3a, above.
+b.
+When transmitting the maps described in Section 7016.3.(1) and (2), above, to the Clerk of the Board, the Director of Public Works shall send the original tracing of the map, along with the blue line cloth print of the map, and the accompanying data and reports specified in Section 7015.

+4. Review and Approval of Final Maps and Certain Parcel Maps by Board of Supervisors

+- a.
+The Board of Supervisors shall review all final maps and certain parcel maps as specified in Section 7016.3.a., above.
 The Board will, at its next available regular meeting after the filing of the final or parcel map with the Clerk of the Board, take action on the map.
-If the Board makes the following findings, then the final or parcel map will be approved:
+If the Board makes the following findings, then the final or parcel map will be approved: - (1) That the final map or parcel map substantially complies with the approved tentative map or tentative parcel map, respectively;

-- (1) That the final map or parcel map substantially complies with the approved tentative map or tentative parcel map, respectively; - (2) That all conditions of the tentative approval have been completed; - (3) That the final map or parcel map meets the requirements of the Map Act, the Subdivision Regulations and all other local regulations applicable at the time of approval of the tentative parcel map. - At the time of approval, the Board shall accept, accept subject to improvement, or reject any offers of dedication, as prescribed in Chapter 8 of the Subdivision Regulations. - c.
-If for any reason the Board is unable to make the findings in a(1) through (3), above, the Board of Supervisors will disapprove the final map or parcel map.
+- (2) That all conditions of the tentative approval have been completed; - (3) That the final map or parcel map meets the requirements of the Map Act, the Subdivision Regulations and all other local regulations applicable at the time of approval of the tentative parcel map. - b.
+At the time of approval, the Board shall accept, accept subject to improvement, or reject any offers of dedication, as prescribed in Chapter 84 of the Subdivision Regulations. - c.
+If for any reason the Board is unable to make the findings in Section 7016.4.a.(1) through (3), above, the Board of Supervisors will disapprove the final map or parcel map.
 At that time, the rejected map will be returned to subdivider or owner by the Clerk of the Board, with a written statement indicating the reasons for disapproval. - d.
-If the final or parcel map is approved by the Board, the Clerk of the Board of Supervisors will execute the Clerk of the Board's certificate on the title sheet of the map as specified in Section 7014.5f.
+If the final or parcel map is approved by the Board, the Clerk of the Board of Supervisors will execute the Clerk of the Board's certificate on the title sheet of the map as specified in Section 7014.5.f. - e.
+The County shall not postpone or refuse approval of a final map because the subdivider has failed to meet a tentative map condition requiring the subdivider to construct or install offsite improvements on land in which neither the subdivider nor the County has sufficient title or interest, including an easement or license, at the time the final map is filed, to permit the improvements to be made. - (1) In such cases, unless the County requires the subdivider to enter into an agreement to complete the improvements at such time that the County acquires an interest in the land that will permit the improvements to be made, the County shall, within one hundred twenty (120) days of the filing of the final map, acquire by negotiation or commence proceedings pursuant to Title 7 (commencing with Section 1230.010) of Part 3 of the Code of Civil Procedure to acquire an interest in the land which will permit the improvements to be made, including proceedings for immediate possession of the property under Article 3 (commencing with Section 1255.410) of Chapter 6 of that title. - (2) If the County has not required the subdivider to enter into an agreement as specified in Section 7016.4.e.(1) above and if the County fails to meet the one hundred twenty (120) day time limitation, the condition for construction of offsite improvements shall be conclusively deemed to be waived.
+The waiver shall occur whether or not the County has postponed or refused approval of the final map.